 The college is committed to our four Cornerstones of Respect, Support, Commitment and Safety, which are our shared expectations for all staff, learners and visitors.
 These are the foundations of our shared acceptable standards.

 European Social Fund (ESF)

 Each year the ESF helps millions of Europeans improve their lives by learning new skills and finding better jobs.
 Hull College receives ESF funding directly, and is also a co-financing organisation and uses European Social Funds from the European Union to directly or indirectly part-finance learning activities.
 Your course may be funded or part funded by the ESF.
-The following video provides more background to the ESF, what it does, how it helps and who benefits.
-Link to video
+Further information on the ESF, what it does, how it helps and who benefits is available here.

 Further information about the use of and access to your personal data, and details of organisations with whom we regularly share data are available here.

 Please visit our Data Protection & GDPR page for more information.

 It is your responsibility to read and abide by the HE Regulations and BERA guidelines in relation to Research and the application of Research Ethics.
 These can be viewed here.